ufonduo/share-extras/Sample Dashlet/README.txt

 Installation
 ------------

-The dashlet has been developed to install on top of an existing Alfresco 3.3 installation.
+The add-on has been developed to install on top of an existing Alfresco 3.3 installation.

 An Ant build script is provided to build a JAR file containing the